Cut to the chase

 I recommend getting a scented plug-in air freshener to avoid going through the trouble of spraying a can-filled freshener every five minutes.

 Once you plug the scented freshener into a socket, that’s it.
-The wonderful scent it releases will overpower the horrible odor in no time.
+The wonderful scent it releases will overpower the pungent curry odor in no time.

 #4 Use a Scented Oil Diffuser